DMCC Free Zone

 Additional Costs

 Bank Account Setup Fees: While many banks do not charge setup fees, some may require an initial deposit, which could range from AED 5,000 to AED 10,000.
+Hire Silver Oak to open a corporate bank account in the UAE.

 Local Sponsor/Agent Fees (if needed): In certain cases, if you are setting up a branch of a foreign company, local sponsorship may be required, costing approximately AED 10,000 to AED 20,000 annually.